DecadeReverb/strainer-asp-dotnet/README.md

 services.AddStrainer<StrainerProcessor>(Configuration.GetSection("Strainer"));
 ```

-Then you can add the configuration:
+Then you can add Strainer configuration to `appsetting.json`:

 ```json
 {